prairiegroupinc/bubblehouse-woocommerce/README.md

 ### Getting Your Credentials

 1. Log into your BubbleHouse dashboard
-2. Navigate to the integration settings
+2. Locate API section in the sidebar and navigate to the page
-3. Copy your KID and Shared Secret values
+3. Copy your KID and Shared Secret values (or create a new one)
 4. Paste them into the plugin settings

 ## Usage